DrPsychick/ansible-testing/README.md

 * Define your own `work_dir`.
 The contents are temporary and will be removed with `destroy`!
 * Define the containers you want to spin up.

+## What it does (in a nutshell)
+This role has `create` and `destroy` tasks for containers and virtual machines.
+It loops over the configured lists (`containers` or `virtual_machines` in `vars.yml`) and creates the instances accordingly.
+Each Molecule scenario must either use containers **or** virtual machines, because Molecule only supports a single driver per scenario.

+Linux: It creates privileged docker containers that are started with `/sbin/init` to have a fully SystemD capable instance.

+Windows: It creates the VM (unattended install of Windows) and configures WinRM for Ansible (plain HTTP) upon first start.

+**Hint:** Creating Windows VMs is expensive and takes over 10 Minutes.

 # Contributing
 If you have other systems you want to test, feel free to provide a PR with additional Dockerfiles or libvirt configuration.